Financial-Times/origami-react/README.md

 ## Method 1: Custom Webpack
-This method assumes a knowledge of React and basic knowledge of Webpack, if you'd rather not deal with Webpack and Bower, skip to Method 2, using the Origami Build Tools as a nice convenient layer over Webpack and Bower.
+This method assumes a knowledge of React and basic knowledge of Webpack, if you'd rather not deal with Webpack and Bower, skip to Method 2, using the Origami Build Tools as a convenient layer over Webpack and Bower.

 1. Set up a React project with Webpack.
-Follow a tutorial on this or reuse code in this repo.
+You can reuse code in this repo if it covers your use case.

-NB: you cannot use a scaffold like Create React App here, because you need to edit the `webpack.config.js` file, and Create React App won’t (easily) let you do that.
+_NB:_ you cannot use a scaffold like Create React App here, because you need to edit the `webpack.config.js` file, and Create React App won’t (easily) let you do that.

 2. Add bower as a dependency: `npm i bower --save-dev`